 The Trust Fund for the Secretariat for the Adaptation Fund Board (a separate trust fund administered by the World Bank Group: reference no. TF071015) was established to receive advances from donors to fund AF activities prior to funds becoming available from the monetization of CERs.
-The activities and financial position of TF071015 are reported separate from this Trust Fund.
 In accordance with the respective agreements, some advances made to the Trust Fund for the Secretariat for the Adaptation Fund Board are reimbursable and have been repaid from the Trust Fund (i.e., advances were received by and recorded in TF071015, and reimbursed to the donors from this Trust Fund).